ChildOfLigth/healthWatch_proj/README.md

-# This is a full-fledged project of the Fitness Watch store.
+# This is my first REALLY full-fledged project.
+It's simple and doesn't have an adaptive, but the next project will be better.
 Here is pure JavaScript, HTML, SASS